I never thought I would “re-launch” my blog this way, but somehow it seemed perfectly fitting….the end of this road.

 I have finally found my place in this “space” of blogs and social and crazy mass-media, information-overloaded area.

-Instead of trying to be everything to everyone, I realized that I would rather be something to just a very few, if only a very few read these words, enjoy these recipes and have a place where they could relate, it’s all worth it.
+Instead of trying to be everything to everyone, I realized that I would rather be something to just a very few.
+And if only a very few read these words, enjoy these recipes and have a place where they could relate, it’s all worth it.

 The Beginning of A Gutsy Girl